-Birth control use is widespread across the world.
-Around 65% of reproductive age women use hormonal birth control.
+Birth control is widely used across the world.
+Around 65% of reproductive-aged women use hormonal birth control.
 This percentage changes depending on location.
 It is approximately 75% in North America.
 (5)

-Although preventing pregnancy is their intended use, sometimes they are not even used for that purpose.
-Birth control pills are also used to:
+Although preventing pregnancy is their intended use, sometimes birth control pills are not even used for that purpose.
+They can also be used to:

 - Make periods lighter